Infinite dimensional manifolds from a new point of view

-Finally we can naturally define many classes of infinite dimensional manifolds including spaces of smooth mappings between finite dimensional manifolds, groups of diffeomorphisms of finite dimensional manifolds, spaces of connections on principal $G$-bundles and classifying spaces of Lie groups.
+Finally we can naturally define many classes of infinite dimensional manifolds including space of smooth mappings between finite dimensional manifolds, group of diffeomorphisms of a finite dimensional manifold, space of connections on a principal G-bundle and classifying space of Lie group.

 In \S2 we give the definition of infinite dimensional manifolds and several examples. \S3 is concerned with the cohomology theory of infinite dimensional manifolds.
-In \S4 we prove that de Rham's theorem holds for the classifying spaces of compact Lie groups.
-During the proof we get, as an unexpected byproduct, two simplicial set models for the classifying spaces of compact Lie groups; they are totally different from the classical models constructed by Milnor, Milgram, Segal and Steenrod (cf.\cite{mi,m1,se,st}).
-Throughout this paper, we assume that the reader is familiar with the elementary simplicial homotopy theory and category theory.
-The standard references are \cite{c,gj,mac}.
+In \S4 we prove that de Rham's theorem holds for the classifying space of a compact Lie group $G$.
+During the proof we get, as an unexpected byproduct, two new simplicial set models for the classifying spaces of compact Lie groups; they are totally different from the classical models constructed by Milnor, Milgram, Segal and Steenrod (cf.\cite{mi,m1,se,st}).
+Throughout this paper, we assume that the reader is familiar with some standard results in simplicial homotopy theory.
+The standard references are \cite{c,gj}.